128technology/docs/docs/intro_installation_bootable_media.md

 ![Installation Complete](/img/intro_installation_bootable_media_install_complete.png)

+After shutting down the system, remove the bootable media.
+If you installed the Interactive ISO powering up the system will start the Initializer.
-After shutting down the system and removing the bootable media, power the system to complete the installation process using the Initializer.
+If you installed using One Touch Provisioning, power the system up to complete the installation process.

 ### Installation Notes